Overwatch: 2023 Parent Guide

 What can parents do?

-- Set up parental controls through the Blizzard website:
+- Set up parental controls through the Blizzard website

 - ~Set daily or weekly time limits or create a schedule for play

-- ~Receive a weekly email play time report (and review the report with your students based on the time goal they have helped set)
+- ~Receive a weekly email play time report

 - ~Enable or disable in-game purchases